alexwillmcleod/cilantrify/README.md

 # Cilantrify

-Recipe sharing web app built with React ⚛️ and Rust 🦀
+There's not really a way to share recipes online without sharing the link to someone's wordpress site covered in ads.
+It's difficult for every day people to upload their recipes, save recipes they care about and follow people they are interested in.
+Cilantrify is a recipe sharing web app built with React, Rust, Axum, and SeaORM.

 <img src="./screenshots/Screenshot%202023-06-17%20111555.png">
 <img src="./screenshots/Screenshot%202023-06-17%20111847.png">